Educating and empowering girls and their superpowers for a sustainable future

 The Bridge Nigeria model uses policies and practices that elevate learning of girls, female empowerment and community role models.
 Through innovative approaches such as gender sensitive instruction in lesson and textbook materials; expecting equal participation through ‘cold calling’ of boys and girls in the classroom and the use of female school leaders as role models – enabling girls to succeed is a carefully designed approach.

 As part of activities to celebrate this year’s International Day of the Girl Child, Bridge hosted some successful women leaders to inspire pupils to dream and reach for the stars, and further enlighten them that every child has the right to be in charge of their future and to be successful in any career of their choice.
-For Bridge girls and other young Nigerian girls and women, the successes recorded by the women leaders and global recognition is a reassurance that they can dream and aspire to reach the peak of their sector.
+For Bridge girls and other young Nigerian girls and women, by empowering women with the successes recorded by the women leaders and global recognition is a reassurance that they can dream and aspire to reach the peak of their sector.

 10-year-old Elizabeth Williams-Charles is a Primary six pupil who loves to be in school learning new things with her friends.
 Unlike most children, Elizabeth loves mathematics and sees it as interesting and fun.
 When asked what she would like to be in the future, she didn’t think twice or bat an eyelid before answering.
 She hopes to become a pilot in the future and hopefully fly her parents.